 American Militia Cavalry during the War of 1812 were wealthier men that could afford to equip themselves.
 The cavalry from Kentucky and Illinois wore hunting shirts, most other states had a variety of uniforms, we know the uniforms of about half of these.
 Overall, most uniformed cavalry had tartelans, stovepipe shakos, or a horse hair crest similar to the American line dragoons.
-All of the head gear used by cavalry in Europe were probably used by militia cavalry units.
+All of the head gear used by cavalry in Europe were probably used by militia cavalry units somewhere in the United States.
 Companies were typically 30 to 50 men, units larger than that were almost always combined from 2 to 6 volunteer companies often all with different uniforms.

 Most of their uniforms are unknown.
 Maryland state rules were that cavalry were to have a fur covered tartelan, and a dark blue jacket with braiding.
-Though at North Point, the majority seemed to be wearing stovepipe type shakos.
+Though at North Point, the majority seemed to be wearing stovepipe type shakos (as were many of the Maryland militia infantry).
 Militia cavalry often came up with their own uniforms.

 7th Maryland Cavalry District; Harford County-Lt.
 Col. / Major Unknown

 *The 1st Harford County Light Dragoons definitely had their standard captured by the British at the Battle of Bladensburg, this leads me to believe that these were troops were present.
 Some sources specify that it was the 7th Harford County District that was present at the battle.

 *Since the uniforms for the Maryland cavalry at Bladensburg are mostly unknown, I would use the uniforms that are known for Maryland from North Point combined with state regulations.

 The Alexandria Dragoons are named in many sources, I think they were probably the only DC troop present.
 One source stated that they were being used as couriers and scouts so were not much of a force at the battle.

 I would use the Perry American War of Independence 16th Light Dragoons